Basigi, Owusu clinch Major Awards as Hasaacas Ladies lift Women’s FA Cup title

 Source: footballghana.com

-Comfort Owusu and coach Yusif Basigi pick Major Awards as Hasaacas Ladies won the Women’s FA Cup title.
+Comfort Owusu, Yusif Basigi pick Major Awards as Hasmal Ladies Lift Women’s FA Cup Title.

 It’s the second time Hasaacas Ladies has beaten Ampem Darkoa Ladies in a week following a 4-0 win in the Women’s Premier League final last Saturday.